-Did you know that overheating can not only be bad for your baby’s sleep, but dangerous too?
+Did you know that overheating is not only bad for your baby’s sleep, but dangerous too?
 Learn to spot the signs that your baby is too hot while sleeping to keep them safe.

 If your baby is feeling too hot, it can cause sleep problems that are mild to severe.